apache/zeppelin/docs/usage/display_system/angular_frontend.md

 ---
 layout: page
-title: "Front-end Angular API in Apache Zeppelin"
+title: "Frontend Angular API in Apache Zeppelin"
 description: "In addition to the back-end API to handle Angular objects binding, Apache Zeppelin exposes a simple AngularJS z object on the front-end side to expose the same capabilities."
-group: display
+group: usage/display_system
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");